josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 Hello, crew.
 This is your captain once again.
 It seems there were quite a few questions following that last announcement, so please allow me to clarify.

-Yes, as many of you pointed out (immediately) after that last announcement, our affected crewmates were not, in fact, responsible for steering the ship.
+Yes, as many of you pointed out (immediately, in fact), the affected crewmates were not responsible for steering the ship.

 And yes, it's true that—if we're forced to point fingers here—that sort of general navigational thing is technically kind of _my_ job.
 As Captain.

 Allow me to set the record straight, then: I fear it's not so much that we're headed in the wrong direction, per se, as it is we're just a bit…er, overloaded, shall we say.

-That is, while we all very much feel for our departing crewmates, pragmatically speaking, we feel that we simply can't maintain the speed and operational efficiency we'd like with so many people to account for.
+That is, while we all very much feel for our departing crewmates, pragmatically speaking, we simply can't maintain the speed and operational efficiency we'd like with so many people to account for.
 Communication costs, and so on.
-And so we're forced—_forced!_—to trim things up a bit.
+And so, sailing into uncertainty as we are, we're forced to trim things up a bit—to ensure success, of course.

 Again, we're sorry to say it.
 Dreadfully sad.
 But we do hope this puts the whole messy matter to rest.

 ---

 Hello again, crew.
 It's your Captain again.
-It seems that previous message didn't put quite as many questions to rest as one might have hoped.
+It seems that previous message didn't answer quite as many questions as one might have hoped.
 You are quite the inquisitive bunch.
 Bright crew!
 The S.S.
 Layoff is better for having you.

 True, as many of you have keenly observed, those responsible for deciding who to hire and when are, in fact, the officers.
 I can see that, to some of you, it seems a bit unfair that the people being removed from the ship had nothing to do with the poor decisions that necessitated the, ah, departure, as it were.

-Perhaps, some of you have posited, we would be better off removing the ones who made those bad calls, rather than those who were merely doing their jobs as directed—
+Perhaps, some of you have posited, we would be better off removing the people who _made_ those bad calls, rather than those who were merely doing their jobs as directed—

 —That is, if anyone has to go at all.
-Which is, apparently, yet another point of contention, it seems.
+Which, it seems, is yet a further point of contention.

-Ok, yes, it's true that we have plenty, both in reserves, and in new supplies continuously coming aboard.
+All right, yes, it's true that we have plenty, both in reserves, and in new supplies continuously coming aboard.
 That's all thanks to the many partnerships you've helped us forge, and to the trading systems you've been a part of engineering.
 Our coffers are admittedly not in any danger.
 And again, we thank you all for your service in these endeavors.

 <CalloutPlusQuote>